binary-com/daily-report/_posts/en/2018-01-30-Yen-Advances-as-Markets-Turn-Cautious-30-jan-18.md

 This morning, the Japanese yen is on the rise as markets look for safer harbours and the previous weeks excesses are blown away.
 The yen pairs are the biggest losers, with the AUD/JPY down 0.62%.

 The USD/JPY itself has continued its losing run that first started in November.
-This comes as a government advisor advised the BOJ and its new head to stick to Adenomics.
+This comes as a government advisor advised the BOJ and its new head to stick to Abenomics.

 The GBP/JPY has demonstrated the hardest reversal, with the pair selling heavily for the last four days including today.